8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 This is going to save me a fair amount of time.
 This improvement, coupled with this being the last entry with the [FI Experiments section](#fi-experiments) should reduce update time by a few minutes per post at the least.

-I’m also considering displaying the breakdown of value, growth, and blend for each market-cap weight in the lead-in.
+I’m also considering displaying the breakdown of value, growth, and blend for each market-cap weight in the lead-in data.

 ## FI experiments